in Honor of

 You can get them for autos or wheel guns.
 When the trigger is pulled, they shoot an intermittent red laser dot where the gun is aimed.
 Highly recommend them.
 As a safety precaution always inspect the gun is not loaded with live ammo prior to pulling the trigger at EVERY session.
 Keep ALL live ammo out of the room you are laser training in.
 NEVER point the gun at anything you don’t wish to shoot.

 When in a life or death situation it usually unfolds a few feet from you.
 So sight picture does not come into play.
-If you stick you hand out and try to get a sight picture, like a camera fondler like Kim would do, you assailant will grab your gun.
-Having skills for shooting from the hip ‘contact shooting’ or ‘point shooting’ with your gun is important.
+If you stick you hand out and try to get a sight picture, the assailant may grab your gun.
+Having skills for shooting from the hip or ‘point shooting’ with your gun is important.
 Here is the correct defense for CQC contact shooting when there is no time nor distance between your life and the attacker.

 Laser cartridges are a great training tool for making sure your indexing position is right for contact shooting.
 I use the position shown in the top photo, but keep the gun uptight against the pectoral muscle.
 The shots come out straight chest level.
 The laser cartridge will verify the point of impact.